Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Signs in a child

-• vomiting, frequent stools;
+• vomiting, frequent bowel movements;

 • stomach ache;

-• a significant increase in temperature;
+• significant increase in temperature;

 • lethargy, weakness;